Come here to find out all about the school's committed Governing Board.

 I am very passionate and enthusiastic about education and believe our school has a duty to provide the best learning experience possible to every child.

 Before starting my family I was a learning mentor and volunteered at various facilities, including a local SILC.
 I am a qualified Level 4 higher level teaching assistant with a Level 3 diploma in Special Educational Needs.
 I like to keep my knowledge up-to-date and regularly complete level 2 courses in topics related to children and education; I’ve recently completed Understanding Autism and Understanding Children and Young People’s Mental Health.
-In addition to this I am an active member of the PTA and volunteer as much as I can.
+In addition to this I am Chair of the PTA and volunteer as much as I can.

 I understand there will be challenges in my Parent Governor role but I look forward to helping the school improve and seeing the rewards.